← The AccountMade blog

 A seller-side AI questionnaire workflow should preserve buyer wording, classify the risk intent, retrieve approved sources separately from prior answers, extract only the claim each source supports, draft concise buyer-facing language, flag unsupported or overbroad claims, attach product scope and reviewer state, route new commitments, and store the approved final answer with its source trail.

 This workflow does not reject the value of Vanta, Conveyor, Responsive, or trust centers.
-It recognizes that security questionnaire automation is not answer automation: seller-side AI answers need a final control layer around claims, which is what AccountMade's answer review step provides.
+It recognizes that security questionnaire automation is not answer automation: seller-side AI answers need a final control layer around claims, which is what AccountMade's claim library provides.

 AccountMade focuses on the answer packet